Tool Documentation & Guides

 How to Use the Kano Model Tool

-1. Step 1: Design the Paired Survey Questions
+1. Step 1 – Design the Paired Survey Questions

-2. Step 2: Input and Tally Responses
+2. Step 2 – Input and Tally Responses

-3. Step 3: Classify Features
+3. Step 3 – Classify Features and Review the Kano Graph

 Open Kano Model